US 'deeply concerned' over Bulgarian president's Crimea remarks | DW | 22.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The United States said it was "deeply concerned" on Monday by the recent remarks of newly re-elected Bulgarian President Rumen Radev in a recent televised presidential debate where he referred to Crimea as "Russian."
+The United States said it was "deeply concerned" on Monday by the recent remarks of newly reelected Bulgarian President Rumen Radev in a recent televised presidential debate in which he referred to Crimea as "Russian."

 In a presidential debate last week, Radev referred to Crimea as "currently Russian."

-Radev also called on Brussels to restore lines of communication with the Kremlin and said he does not support Western sanctions against Moscow because he does not believe they are working.
+Radev also called on Brussels to restore lines of communication with the Kremlin and said he did not support sanctions against Moscow because he does not believe that they are working.

 "We have communicated our deep concern to the Bulgarian government in Washington and in Sofia," the US embassy added in their statement.

-On other occasions in the past, Radev has also said Russia's annexation of Crimea in 2014 was in breach of international law.
+Radev had previously said Russia's annexation of Crimea in 2014 was in breach of international law.
 His supporters argue Radev was trying to please voters who think favorably of Russia during the campaign.

 Rumen Radev won a second term in a runoff election on Sunday.
 He is a former air force commander who once studied at the US Air War College in the state of Alabama.